miloh/rpt2pnp/README.md

 Currently, the setup for rpt2pnp is relatively simple: you place the board on the bed, and the tapes with opened 'lids' straight on the same bed.
-You tell rpt2pnp where the board is and the tapes, and it generates G-Code to do the operation.
+You tell rpt2pnp where the board and the tapes are, and it generates G-Code to do the operation.

 There is not yet the concept of a feeder.